 Transfers to the retained earnings reserve are made at the discretion of the Board; such transfers must be reported to the Bank of Jamaica.

-In the prior year, the Bank sought and received supervisory non-objection to the transfer of \$910,000,000 from the Retained Earning Reserve to cover the deficit on the Other Share Capital Reserve.
+In the prior year, the Board of Directors approved the transfer of \$1,155,000,000 from retained earnings to the retained earnings reserve effective 31 January 2020.